 Once a large company has opted to claim under R&D Tax Credits RDEC for the first time, it has permanently elected into RDEC and cannot revert to the Large Company scheme.

 SME companies, however, can continue to claim R&D Tax Credits under the SME scheme and in addition can claim RDEC on expenditure that does not attract SME relief (i.e. if the project received notified State Aid, mentioned in this article).

 What expenditure can I claim for?
-Is it different from the SME qualifying expenditure?

 The process for identifying the qualifying expenditure for the RDEC scheme remains unchanged from the SME and large company scheme.
 The main difference is in how the relief is calculated (which I will get to in a moment).

 The main differences in the RDEC scheme vs the retired large company scheme are that large companies who are operating in a loss may also claim (this was not the case before the RDEC scheme was implemented);

 Commissioned subcontracted work cannot be claimed under the RDEC initiative (however, Externally Provided Workers can still be claimed);